RaphaelaCarvalho/AppRemoteDevicesFT-Unicamp/README.md

 # AppRemoteDevicesFT-Unicamp
-App made for a remote devices subject at Unicamp.
+App designed using Android Studio for a college subject at School of Technology, Unicamp.
+It addresses socioeconomic aspects of Brazil in order to keep its user aware/updated everyday.